Our trip to the Dordogne region of France

 Gites de France - A system of bed and breakfasts that we did not end up using.
 Could be less expensive than hotels.
 Got their guide from the French tourist office in New York, locatable on the Internet.
 We used one in Burgundy on a later trip and had a delightful experience.

 VégéList.online.fr - We found this vegetarian restaurant guide after our trip.
-There are not that many restaurants listed, but it may be worth taking the names along in case you want vegetarian meals.
+There were not that many restaurants listed way back then, but that has changed over the years.

 Dick and Marilyn Powell were very helpful to us answering questions before our trip.
 They now run Dordogne Bicycle Tours and have a home in the Dordogne.
 Their Web site has a lot of stuff up on the Dordogne trips they lead, including itineraries.
 Their stuff is very well written and reflects a lot of planning and local knowledge.